icculus/steamshim/README.txt

 How does it work?

+- You get a copy of the Steamworks SDK, and link steamshim_parent.cpp against it.
+You ship that program and the steam_api.dll (or whatever) with your game.

 - The parent process (the C++ code) gets launched as if it were your game.
 It initializes Steamworks, creates some pipes and launches your actual game, then